stiglers-eponym/BeamerPresenter/README.md

 First install the dependencies.
 You need Qt 5/6 including the multimedia module.
 In Qt 5 versions since 5.12 are tested, but other versions starting from 5.9 should also be supported.
 For installation in Qt 6 you need version 6.2 (or later).
-Additionally you need either the Qt 5/6 bindings of poppler or the MuPDF C bindings.
+Additionally you need zlib and either the Qt 5/6 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
 For Qt 5: